Aggravated DWI Lawyer

 If the amount is 0.08, that person is “per se” intoxicated and will face DWI charges.
 If the BAC is 0.18, the person is “per se” intoxicated and faces aggravated DWI charges.

-Penalties for a High BAC A-DWI
+Penalties For A High BAC A-DWI

 A first aggravated DWI for high BAC remains a misdemeanor, but the penalties are more severe.
 Fines are greater: You will face between $1,000 and $2,500 in fines.
 The minimum license revocation period is a year, twice as long as for a regular DWI.
 Additionally, your chances of getting a reduction to a DWAI (impaired) are barred by district attorney office policy.
 For a second or third A-DWI penalties increase dramatically.